William with his digital art assistant.

 William teaching an art class in the Atomic Tiki Room at DECOPOLIS.

 William has on numerous occasions done work in Florida including projects at Disney World.
 On one of his last projects for Disney’s “Golden Oak” luxury resort community, the contractor was so impressed with his teams work that he did something he said he had never done before, contacted Disney CEO Bob Iger to have him come down and see what William’s team had done.
-Bob was so impressed with the work that he invited them to work as for him as Disney Imagineers.
+Bob was so impressed with the work that he invited them to work for him as Disney Imagineers.
+William chose to stay in Tulsa and use his talents to continue creating DECOPOLIS, which he hopes will someday grow into a much larger attraction.

 Partial List of Artistic Accomplishments.